New Radiocentre Ireland research shows that radio drives significant website traffic

 Analysis of Delayed Ad Response

 The relationship between radio ratings and online search referrals becomes even stronger when we use a 3-day moving average baseline.
-The results show that 72% of website visits that arrive via search can be predicted by the 3-day moving average of daily radio ratings.
-The results show that radio ad response tends to be delayed, and that the response to the ad campaign tested was highly significant when captured over a 24 to 72hr period.
+The results show that 72% of website visits that arrive via search is attributed to the 3-day moving average of daily radio ratings.
+The results of the research show that radio ad response tends to be delayed, and that the response to the ad campaign tested was highly significant when captured over a 24 to 72hr period.
+The full effect of radio only became apparent as we zoomed out to a broader 24-hour attribution window.
+We believe this is a significant finding as radio's advertising effect appears to be hugely underestimated when measurement focuses solely upon short-term spot attribution.
+There is huge opportunity cost suffered by advertisers who might have mis-evaluated the performance of their radio activity by purely focusing on very short term attribution.
 We think of this as the radio advertising ‘Attribution Halo’.
-This study discovered a strong relationship between radio advertising and online search behaviour - this is excellent news for advertisers.

 Radio attribution measurement -what have we learnt?